 Again – speak to your supervisor.
 Make sure that they tell you which your collection area is, and show you where you need to take your rubbish.
 Ask them to translate for you!
 Gomi can be a big headache, especially if you’re used to chucking it all in one bag and forgetting about it.
 But if you establish early on the correct procedures for your area you can save yourself a lot of headaches and embarrassments in the future!

 Many things can be recycled in Toyama.
-Supermarkets will often have bins at the entrance where you can throw away Styrofoam, milk cartons and plastic food containers.
+Supermarkets will often have bins at the entrance where you can throw away styrofoam, milk cartons and plastic food containers.

-Glass bottles, steel and aluminum cans, and PET (plastic) bottles should be put out at home on the designated day.
+Glass bottles, steel and aluminum cans, and PET (plastic) bottles should be put out on the designated day.
 Batteries, ink and toner cartridges can be taken to Joshin or other big electronic shops.
 Batteries should always be disposed of separately.

 Gomi can be a big headache, especially if you’re used to chucking it all in one bag and forgetting about it.
 But if you establish early on the correct procedures for your area you can save yourself a lot of headaches and embarrassments in the future!
 This trash separating guide (in English!) was made by Toyama city to help residents understand how to properly separate different types of garbage and how to prepare them for disposal.

 Additionally, Haley Alt has created this lovely guide to help you figure out garbage issues!